Never been to an auction before? Here’s how it works…

 Viewing Prior To Auction

 If you’re interested in buying an item, we always advise that you view it prior to auction.
-Viewings are usually the two days before the auction takes place and on the day of auction.
+We hold Viewing Days on the Friday before the auction from 10am until 6pm.
 All items are sold as seen, as explained in our terms and conditions of sale

 Ways to Bid